OPEN-stereology/OPEN-stereology_manuscript/README.md

 ## NOTICE: Code Under Review

-This code is currently under peer review for formal publication.
+This code is currently part of a paper under peer review for formal publication.
 It is provided to reviewers solely for evaluation and transparency during the review process

 **Please do not reuse, fork, or redistribute this code** until a formal publication and license have been finalized.